lukso-network/docs/docs/guides/browser-extension/sign-arbitrary-messages.md

 ## 4. Verify the signature

 Your Dapp has now received a message signed by the controller address of the Universal Profile.
-To finalise the login, you need to verify if the message was signed by an address which has the `SIGN` permission for this UP.
+To finalise the login, you need to verify if the message was signed by an address which has the `SIGN` permission for this Universal Profile.

-The verification process is the same as for [Sign-In with Ethereum](./sign-in-with-ethereum.md#4-verify-the-signature).
+The verification process is the same as for [Sign-In with Ethereum](./sign-in-with-ethereum.md#4-verify-the-signature), you can check how it is done there.